Deep-Chill/RazerIO-Social-Network/README.md

 - Enhanced features for startups, projects, and competitive programming.
 - New competitive programming and testing page.
 - Improved statistics with leaderboards for startups, users, and newspapers.
+- Integration of something akin to an Elo rating system to user profiles that takes into account their work experience, projects, connections, papers published, and more.

 ## Security